 - CP is collecting information and conducting studies to understand the potential impacts from light, noise, vibration, and other community priorities.

-- These studies will be undertaken by independent environmental professionals with expertise in relevant fields.
+- These studies are undertaken by independent environmental professionals with expertise in relevant fields.

 - CP has worked collaboratively with our neighbours to adjust lighting at our existing auto lot.

-- Because the process has just begun, we do not have this data yet.
+- Because the Environmental Effects Evaluation is still underway, we do not have this data yet.

 - We anticipate this project would result in fewer truck trips in the region by displacing regional truck traffic.